William Davison (diplomat)

 William Davison (c.
-1541 – 21 December 1608) was secretary to Queen Elizabeth I. He played a key and diplomatic role in the 1587 execution of Mary, Queen of Scots, and was made the scapegoat for this event in British history.
-As a Secretary of some influence, he was active in forging alliances with England's Protestant friends in Holland and Scotland to prevent war with France.
+1541 – 21 December 1608) was an English diplomat and secretary to Queen Elizabeth I. As a Secretary of some influence, he was active in forging alliances with England's Protestant friends in Holland and Scotland to prevent war with France.
+He was involved in the 1587 execution of Mary, Queen of Scots, and was made a scapegoat for this event.

-Court official
+Diplomacy

-Davison was of Scottish descent.
-In June 1566, when acting as secretary to Henry Killigrew, he was recommended to the English court for a mission to oversee Mary Stuart on the birth of her son.
-Discreetly, he assured her that Queen Elizabeth wanted her son to inherit the English throne.
-Killigrew heartily recommended him to Walsingham by stating that "Mr Davison hath deserved more....".
-Davison was a member of the Council's Puritan group around the Earl of Leicester and Francis Walsingham.
+According to James Melville of Halhill, Davison claimed to be of Scottish descent.
+He first visited Scotland acting as secretary to Henry Killigrew, according to an early biographer, in June 1566 when Mary Stuart gave birth to her son in Edinburgh Castle.
+Davison more certainly came to Edinburgh with Killigrew in 1574 and 1575.
+Davison was a member of the English Privy Council's Puritan group around Robert Dudley, Earl of Leicester and Francis Walsingham, Elizabeth's principal secretary and spymaster.

-In 1576-7 Davison was sent on at least three separate missions to France to attempt to broker peace, and prevent war with England.
+Between 1576 and 1577, Davison was sent on at least three separate missions to France to attempt to broker peace and prevent war with England.
 He perceived the Spanish Governor of the Netherlands to be cruel and vengeful.
-He wrote his patron Leicester many times, strongly urging an alliance with the Prince of Orange to stop a Catholic alliance forming for an invasion of England.
+He wrote to his patron Leicester many times, strongly urging an alliance with the Prince of Orange to stop a Catholic alliance forming for an invasion of England.
 As his influence slipped away, Davison complained of ill-health and the cost of his embassy.
 In May 1579 he returned to England.
 He was granted, by the Queen herself, the reversion of the Clerk of Treasury's office on 16 January 1578, to which he eventually succeeded years later.

-In 1582–3, he was sent to Scotland by Elizabeth on missions to communicate with Mary, Queen of Scots, to escort the ambassador of King Henri III of France, and to secure an audience with King James.
-Tactful and helpful, Davison worked closely with the Queen's agent, Robert Bowes until September 1584.
-The death of the Anglophile William the Silent, Prince of Orange, necessitated yet another mission to the Netherlands for Davison, already an experienced diplomat.
-He was assisted by William Brewster, who was later a passenger on the Mayflower.